ddcovery/expressive_sort/README.md

   );
 ```

-And the execution on 1M floats whas **921 ms**!!!
+And the execution on 1 million floats reduced to **921 ms**!!!
 That's impressive :-O

 I decided to write similar code in other languajes to compare.